mtmse/deprecated-dotify-cli/docs/Convert.md

 `--preset=/path/to/file.xml`

 ### locale ###
 The locale is very important, because it determines the fall-back language used for braille translation and hyphenation.

-**Note: Depending on the system settings, changing this might be necessary to produce a result, due to the limited set of braille translators available.**

 ### outputFormat ###
 If specified, the output format is determined by the value of this parameter, instead of from the file name extension.